forcedotcom/cli/releasenotes/README.md

 [Click here for the v50 release notes.](./v50.md)

-## 51.1.0 (February 25, 2020) - CLI 7.89.0
+## February 25, 2020

+These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
+We plan to include these changes in the next official release.
+This list isn't final and is subject to change.

-* FIX: The command `force:user:create` properly authenticates to a connected app authenticated with Web Flow login
+* FIX: The command `force:user:create` properly authenticates to a connected app authenticated with Web Flow login.

 ## 51.0.4 (February 22, 2020) - CLI 7.88.4